 The Identification and Salvage Service from Amersfoort, led by Captain J. Haverman, started a search using dipsticks.
 They could determine whether bodies were buried by the smell.
 This Service was later aided by people from the Illegality who took care of the demarcations and the digging of trenches.
 The bodies found were brought to Amersfoort for identification and the population was called upon to report missing persons and important features.
 The first bodies found were of three men and three women.
 Their find was described as follows: they were buried on top of each other at a depth of 1.5 meters.
 The garments were still recognizable.
 One woman was wearing a fur coat and a male victim in blue work trousers.
 A certain scarf was also still in good condition.

 When it became known that victims had been found, the attorney-fiscal Mr. W. L. de Walle, Mayor M. van Veen of Enschede and Police Commissioner T.J. from the Wal to the appropriate place.
 In the end, 12 bodies were exhumed of which one person has not been identified.
+After further investigation in August 2022, the unknown man was identified as the 35-year-old Gerrit Abraham van Weeren.

 These persons were registered in the death register of Enschede in October 1948 following a decision of the Court of Almelo.
 Geert Schoonman’s father submitted an official request to enter the death of his son in the death register of the municipality of Weerselo.